Amrash804bhanu/projects/README.md

  Quiz app
-   It is an dnamic website that works with the tools like html,CSS and Javascript
+   It is an dynamic website that works with the tools like html,CSS and Javascript